shavvo/kubernetes_study/README.md

       command: ['sh', '-c', 'until nslookup mydb; do echo waiting for mydb; sleep 2; done;']
 ```

 If any of the initContainers fail to complete, kubernetes will restart the pod until the initContainer succeeds.
+However, if the Pod has a restartPolicy of Never, and an init container fails during startup of that Pod, Kubernetes treats the overall Pod as failed.